pachadotdev/redatam-microdata/README.md

 > Vargas Sepúlveda, Mauricio and Barkai, Lital.
 2025.
 "The REDATAM format and its challenges for data access and information creation in public policy." *Data & Policy* 7 (January): e18. [https://dx.doi.org/10.1017/dap.2025.4](https://dx.doi.org/10.1017/dap.2025.4).

+Thanks to:

-We thank Emanuel Agu for providing the raw data for Chilean census 1992 and 2002.
+* Emanuel Agu for providing the raw data for Chilean census 1992 and 2002.
+* Pablo de Grande for providing the raw data for Argentine census 2022.

 This work is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/) and it is also available from [OpenICPSR](https://www.openicpsr.org/openicpsr/project/211903/version/V1/view).